berkantbayraktar/DATA-COMMUNICATIONS-AND-NETWORKING/README.md

 * broker.py
 * source.py

-Each of them will be uploaded different vm machines with respect to their name.
+Each of them is  uploaded different vm machines with respect to their name.
 (i.e. destination into vm machine `d` etc.)

-You can run our prewrote script `transfer_files.sh` to upload files to vm machines.
+You can run our  script `transfer_files.sh` to upload files to vm machines.

 ```
     sh transfer_files.sh